|

 digital recorders available on the market, which might necessitate

 you providing your own machine for the mastering session.
+Even

 though the sample rate will have to be converted to 44.1k